anonaddy/addy.io/source/_posts/mobile-apps-crypto-payments-and-a-new-domain.md

 ## New automatic cryptocurrency payments

 Up until now, if you wanted to subscribe using cryptocurrency, the subscription would have to be added manually.
-I have finally added support for automatic crypto payments using [Globee](https://globee.com/) to process them.
+I have finally added support for automatic crypto payments using [NOWPayments](https://nowpayments.io) to process them.

-Globee supports the following cryptocurrencies:
+NOWPayments supports the following cryptocurrencies:

 - BTC (Bitcoin)
 - XMR (Monero)